pioio/ezcli/README.md

 # `taskcli` - a novel way of creating complex, real-life CLI interfaces from python functions

-A `t` CLI tool for **fast**, real-life, task automation for fans of the Linux command shell.
+The `t` (`taskcli`) CLI tool for **fast**, real-life, task automation for fans of the Linux command shell.

-Save time - Create snappy, powerful, and reusable CLI interfaces from simple Python functions.
+Save time - create snappy, powerful, and reusable CLI interfaces from simple Python functions.

+Navigate & use your task with ease, also in large projects -- tags, search, imports, aliases, namespace, groups!

-Manage and automate any project (not only Python) with ease.
+Manage and automate task of any project (not only Python)!

-## Key features
-- Aliases, namespace, groups
-- You can group, highlight, tag, hide, list, regex-search your tasks.
-- Import and reuse(!) tasks from other modules/dirs  (`tt.include(module_name)`).
-Directories will be switched automtically as needed.
-- Auto hide tasks which are not ready to be run (e.g. due to missing env vars) (`tt.config.hide_not_ready = True`)
-- Quickly see the overview of all the tasks, along with optional and mandatory arguments.
-- Customize the way your tasks are listed.
-Customize it on per-project basis, or globally for many projects.
-- Simple to start, but power and suitable for managing larger projects.
-- Automatically switch directories when running tasks imported from other directories (can be disabled).

 ## Quickstack